-Over 3 days and 2 nights, on the campus of Duke University, nurses, physicians, therapists, students, chaplains, other health practitioners, and spouses will gather:
+Over 2 days and 2 nights, on the campus of Duke University, nurses, physicians, therapists, students, chaplains, and other health care practitioners will gather:

 - To tune our eyes and hearts to see how God is present in our work in health care

 - To engage scripture, theology, and Christian history—open to how our imaginations and our practices might be transformed

 - To grow in friendship with one another in the context of shared meals, conversation, prayer and worship

 - To rest, reflect, and respond to God’s love for us and for our world.

 Seminars offer opportunity for deeper and more intimate discussion among conference participants.
 Each participant may select one seminar to attend during the morning session and one during the afternoon session.
 Read more about seminar offerings here: 2019 Practice and Presence Seminar Descriptions